A Universal Genus-Two Curve from Siegel Modular Forms

+\begin{rem} The four pairs $(\pm \alpha, \pm \beta)$ belong to the same conic $\mathcal{Q}'$.
+Therefore, we get four genus-two curves in Theorem~\ref{main-thm}, but they are all twists of each other.
+That is, we get one curve (over the algebraic closure), but four twists. \end{rem}

-Notice that $d^2$ has two significant factors: one is $I_{30}$ which correspond exactly to the locus of the curves with extra involutions, and the other one is the Clebsch invariant $D$.
-Next we have our main result: \begin{thm} For every point $\p \in \M_2$ such that $\p \in \M_2 (k)$, for some number field $K$, there is a pair of genus-two curves $\mathcal{C}^\pm$ given by
+The main benef\/it of the above result is that it will give a curve def\/ined over $\Q$ whenever possible.
+This is an improvement from results in~\cite{Me} where a curve is provided only for curves with automorphism group of order 2 and $J_2\neq 0$.
+The equation is valid even when the f\/ield of moduli is not a f\/ield of def\/inition.
+Hence, for every point $\p \in \M_2$ we get a curve.
+Next we have the following result: \begin{cor} For every point $\p \in \M_2$ such that $\p \in \M_2 (K)$, for some number field $K$, there is a genus-two curves $\mathcal{C}$ given by